7.2 Culture Diagnosis, Alignment, and Leadership Behavior

 • Equip managers to translate enterprise values into daily team routines.

-• Hold influential leaders accountable when they violate the stated culture.
+• Hold influential leaders accountable when they violate the stated culture — including high performers.

-The SCP mindset is risk balanced.
-HR should not overreact to one data point or promise that culture can be changed quickly.
-At the same time, HR should not wait for perfect evidence when patterns show harm.
-The defensible path is to diagnose, involve accountable leaders, prioritize a small number of behaviors, align systems, and monitor leading and lagging indicators.
+The SCP mindset is risk-balanced.
+HR should neither overreact to one data point nor promise rapid culture change, but should also not wait for perfect evidence when patterns show harm.
+The defensible path: diagnose with the evidence map, name current and target states with the CVF, engage accountable leaders, prioritize a critical few behaviors, align the systems, and monitor leading and lagging indicators.

-Culture work also intersects with diversity, equity, inclusion, and global mindset.
-A norm that feels efficient to one group may silence another group or create local-market conflict.
-Senior HR should ask whose voices are missing, whether expectations translate across cultures, and whether the organization is creating psychological safety for respectful challenge.
+Culture work also intersects with diversity, equity, inclusion, and global mindset — a norm efficient for one group may silence another or create local-market conflict, so HR asks whose voices are missing and whether the organization sustains psychological safety for respectful challenge.

 Test Your Knowledge